bpaquet/node-logstash/docs/filters/bunyan.md

 Config using url : ``filter://bunyan://?only_type=toto``

-Config using logstash files :
+Config using logstash format :
 ````
 filter {
   if [type] == 'toto' {